MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 	5       -2   6.416667    Monday
 	6      -14  13.833333    Monday

-Recall that previously you used the **rxGetOption** function with the *getVarInfo* argument to return the variables.
-An alternative is to use the standalone **rxGetVarInfo** function to return precomputed metadata about variables in the .xdf file.

-	rxGetVarInfo(airXdfData)

-	Var 1: ArrDelay, Type: integer, Low/High: (-86, 1490)
-	Var 2: CRSDepTime, Type: numeric, Storage: float32, Low/High: (0.0167, 23.9833)
-	Var 3: DayOfWeek
-	       7 factor levels: Monday Tuesday Wednesday Thursday Friday Saturday Sunday

-You can also read an arbitrary chunk of the data set into a data frame for further examination.
-For example, read 10 rows into a data frame starting with the 100,000th row:
+From *nrow* we see that the number of rows is 600,000.
+To read 10 rows into a data frame starting with the 100,000th row:

-	myData <- rxReadXdf(airXdfData, numRows=10, startRow=100000)
+	airXdfDataSubset <- rxReadXdf(airXdfData, numRows=10, startRow=100000)
-	myData
+	airXdfDataSubset

 This code should generate the following output: